 This error must be dealt with immediately as the ServiceNav Box may be in an unstable and non-functional state.

 Important note Restarting RemoteOperationBox (scheduled daily overnight) resets the error status and makes the ServiceNav Boxes eligible for migration again.
-It is not sensible to attempt the migration of these ServiceNav Boxes again, unless the root cause of the error has been addressed.
+It is not relevant to run the migration of these ServiceNav Boxes again, unless the root cause of the error has been addressed.

 The free disk space required, before launching the migration, is 5 GB.